Open menu

 Music as a bridge in time

-Andrew, a live-in carer, has also been using music as a tool for a number of years and has been able to see the impact it can have.
+Andrew, a live in care giver, has also been using music as a tool for a number of years and has been able to see the impact it can have.
 Prior to joining Helping Hands, Andrew often held workshops where he invited individuals who had been diagnosed with dementia to come and listen to various songs together.
 He said, “I was using music in order to connect with people at deeper levels than we can achieve with verbal communication.”

 Andrew then brought this experience to his role as a live-in carer.
 While caring for a gentleman who was living with the effects of dementia, he found that he was able to help him reconnect with his past.